1. Articles

 Carlos’s presentation was also about how to bring Excel and Power BI together to take advantage of the best each tool has to offer, and demonstrated how some tasks can be accomplished with both tools.

-Data Models are fundamental for analysis and automation that involve multiple tables and data collected from multiple sources.
+Data Models are fundamental for analysis and automation processes that involve multiple tables or data collected from multiple sources.
 You can work with Data Models in both Excel and Power BI.
 In both programs, it is important to understand what a data model is, how to structure one by correctly creating relationships between the several tables and how to create the measures that will be used for analysis.
-Before all this, data must be imported, properly cleaned up and on tabular layout.
+Before all this, data must be imported, properly cleaned up and set up in tabular layout.
 Power Pivot, DAX and Power Query are the tools to learn if you want or need to work with data models in Excel or Power BI.

-Carolina Lago talked about the importance of creating a single source of truth for your financial data and reporting, and suggests starting with Power Pivot in Excel to build your first data model and dashboard to combine and analyse data from multiple sources.
-Carolina demonstrates how to use Power Query, Power Pivot and DAX to create a data model in Excel.
-Carolina also explains why she recommends starting with Excel for your first data models and goes over the scenarios where you may need to move from Excel to other technologies.
+Carolina Lago talked about the importance of creating a single source of truth for your financial data and reporting, and suggested starting with Power Pivot in Excel to build your first data model and dashboard, combining and analyzing data from multiple sources.
+Carolina demonstrated how to use Power Query, Power Pivot and DAX to create a data model in Excel.
+Carolina also explained why she recommends starting with Excel for your first data models and went over the scenarios where you may need to move from Excel to other technologies.

 Power Query is useful for anyone dealing with data that requires layout changes before it can be consumed, regardless of being a one-time or recurring task.
 Power Query can import data from multiple sources and load the resulting tables into an Excel table or into a data model.
 Maria Braga presented an introduction to Power Query and how to use it to automate your data importation procedures to update your reports.
 Power Query is extremely powerful because it can reduce drastically the time spent in cleaning and preparing data for reporting.
-These time savings are even more valuable when we are referring to recurring procedures.
+And if you’re handling recurring tasks, those time savings become even more valuable..

-When progressing in problem solving complexity using Power Query, dealing with the M language it is inevitable so that we can use functions that are not available on the user interface and optimize queries for faster refreshing.
+When progressing in problem solving complexity using Power Query, dealing with the M language becomes inevitable.
+When we need to use M functions that are not available in the user interface or want to optimize queries for faster refreshing, the only way is to dive into Power Query’s advanced editor and work with the code.
 Melissa De Korte talked about how to debug, solve and avoid the most common errors in Power Query.

 Important to note that Power Query is available also in Power BI and other Microsoft programs and platforms.

-DAX is the language that allows us to create custom measures in Power Pivot in Excel to then use in pivot tables for our reports.
-DAX is also part of Power BI.
-Chandeep Chhabra gave an entertaining presentation on the CONCATENATEX function in Power BI showing us how to evolve in detail using that function to achieve different results.
+DAX is part of both Excel and Power BI, and it is the language that allows us to create custom measures in Power Pivot in Excel to then use in pivot tables for our reports..
+Chandeep Chhabra gave an entertaining presentation on the CONCATENEX function showing us how to evolve in detail using that function to achieve different results.
 Chandeep won the award for the best in-person presentation.

 If you read this article until now, you already saw Power BI mentioned a few times.
-Power BI is one of the natural progressions from Excel to scale reports and enhance data visualization.
-Many professionals leverage Power BI analyze in Excel to seamlessly integrate datasets, perform deeper insights, and transform raw data into structured, interactive dashboards.
+Power BI is one of the natural progressions from Excel to scale reports and make them available to several stakeholders, ensuring each person only gets access to the data their credentials allow them to.
 The integration of Power BI with other Microsoft tools like Teams, Power Apps, and Excel create a whole new world of possibilities for how data is made available and consumed.

 Gustaw Dudek guided us through his recommendations related to the creation of dashboard mockups during the requirements gathering and testing processes of a project, to then transform them into beautiful and efficient dashboards.

 Chandoo exemplified how to create that interactivity on a bar chart in a one step-by-step example.
 The solution involves loading the data to the data model, using Power Pivot to create the necessary custom measures, creating Power Pivot Tables and applying slicers to those.
-All these steps may seem a lot to learn for a beginner, but these are the same things that a Power BI developer needs to know if creating the solution from scratch.
+All these steps may seem a lot to learn for a beginner, but these are the same things that a Power BI developer needs to know to create a reporting solution from scratch.

-By using several chart settings in Excel, Chandoo showed how to create the same visual result that we get on Power BI where, when we filter, we still see the representation of the total values on transparent columns.
+By using several chart settings in Excel, Chandoo showed how to create the same visual result that we get on Power BI where, when we filter, we still see the representation of the total values represented by transparent columns.

 Chandoo also showed the behind-the-scenes techniques that he used to create other interactive visuals in Excel.
 These involved conditional formatting, in-cell checkboxes and several functions, including dynamic array functions like GROUPBY, FILTER, CHOOSECOLS, MAP and LAMBDA.

-Anyone in a role involving data analysis, is very likely to need to create charts.
-The important thing to understand is that a lot of work might be needed before the data is ready for charts to be built.
+Anyone in a role involving data analysis, almost certainly will need to create charts.
+The important thing to understand is that a lot of work might be needed before the data is ready for chart building.
 As per Chandoo’s example, we see that building a chart is not just about picking the chart type we want and clicking a couple of buttons.
-It is about knowing how to clean your data with Power Query first, and then knowing what a data model is and how to build one in Power Pivot, knowing enough of DAX to build your measures, and then bringing Excel functions and features together to achieve the visual effect intended.
+It is about knowing how to clean the data with Power Query first, and then knowing what a data model is and how to build one in Power Pivot, knowing enough of DAX to build the necessary measures, and then bringing Excel functions and features together to achieve the visual effect intended.

 Sessions like Chandoo’s presentation provide the big picture to those who are still at the beginning of their learning journey in Excel, showing them the different learning directions they may need to look into to evolve their skills.
 This session also highlights the power of Excel and the things one can achieve with it when we are knowledgeable and get creative.